How do I treat a bamboo cutting board before the first use?

 If your board becomes warped, you will need to wet it down to make it pliable.
 It seems counterintuitive to wet your board, but in the case of warping it’s necessary.
 Place the cutting board on a flat surface and cover the board with a wet towel.
 Weigh it down with a couple of heavy books or a baking dish on top.
 Leave it overnight or until the board is flat.
 Next, remove the towel and place the heavy books or dish back on the cutting board until it dries.
 When you are once again satisfied with the shape of the cutting board, be sure to repeat the oiling process as you did when you first brought it home.

-By following the above guidelines for regular maintenance and care, your bamboo cutting board will last many years as a useful tool in your kitchen.
+By following the above guidelines for regular maintenance and care, your bamboo cutting board and Clean Dezign products will last many years in your kitchen.